libor-m/scrimer/doc/1-remove-adaptors.rst

     NERR=5
     agrep -n -$NERR "$PRIMER3" $FQFILE |tre-agrep -$NERR "$PRIMER3" --color|less -S -R

-To find out how many differences should we allow in pattern matching, we try to find a value of ``NERR`` where the primer sequence starts to match randomly inside the reads, and not only in the beginning.
+To find out how many differences should be allowed in the pattern matching, we try to find a value of ``NERR`` where the primer sequence starts to match randomly inside the reads, and not only in at the beginning.
-Notice the ``^`` marking start of the read in the first command.
+Notice the ``^`` in the first command, marking the start of the read.

 .. code-block:: bash